Close

 Work

-The purpose of this work camp is to participate in the recovery of old paths and learn the history of the Pyrenees, learn about culture and nature, and participate in both with different activities of preservation and conservation.
+The purpose of this workcamp is to participate in the recovery of old paths and learn the history of the Pyrenees, learn about culture and nature, and participate in both with different activities of preservation and conservation.

 The technical work that will be carried out in the field of work consists, in general, in different tasks related to the recovery of the old roads of the valley.

-The followings are the main ones:
+The following are the main ones:

 - Road clearing: mowing grass, bushes, etc., which grow in the spring to leave the roads comfortably passable on foot.